ariebovenberg/quiz/docs/advanced.rst

 Custom scalars
 --------------

-GraphQL APIs often use custom scalars to represent data such as dates, URLs, or IDs.
+GraphQL APIs often use custom scalars to represent data such as dates or URLs.
-By default, custom scalars in the schema are defined as :class:`~quiz.types.GenericScalar`, which accept any of the base scalar types
+By default, custom scalars in the schema are defined as :class:`~quiz.types.GenericScalar`, which accepts any of the base scalar types
 (``str``, ``bool``, ``float``, ``int``, ``ID``).

-It is recommended to define scalars explicitly with a custom :class:`~quiz.types.Scalar` subclass.
+It is recommended to define scalars explicitly.
-This class can specify the :meth:`~quiz.types.Scalar.__gql_dump__` method and/or the :meth:`~quiz.types.Scalar.__gql_load__` classmethod.
+This can be done by implementing a :class:`~quiz.types.Scalar` subclass and specifying the :meth:`~quiz.types.Scalar.__gql_dump__` method and/or the :meth:`~quiz.types.Scalar.__gql_load__` classmethod.

-Below shows an example of a ``URI`` scalar for GitHub's GraphQL API:
+Below shows an example of a ``URI`` scalar for GitHub's v4 API:

 .. code-block:: python3